pollinations/Gnawave/index.md

 ### **Music Release** 🎶

 This project is set to unveil a music release that is a testament to the rich collaboration between **Moroccan and German artists**, integrating AI-generated samples of Gnawa music.
 This blend of traditional sounds with contemporary electronic music elements not only celebrates the fusion of diverse cultural heritages but also ventures into new realms of music production.
+The release coincides with the culmination of the Gnawave Project's residency and the Essaouira Festival in June 2024.

 ### **Collaborative Live Performance** 🎤

 Furthering the project's commitment to innovation, the **Gnawave Project** will host a live performance that showcases a unique blend of AI-enhanced interpretations of Gnawa music and collaborative artistry.
 This event will feature AI-generated samples and real-time AI processing, offering an immersive experience that underscores the creative synergy of traditional music and modern technology.
+The live performance is scheduled during the Essaouira Festival from Thu, Jun 27, 2024 – Sat, Jun 29, 2024.

 ## **Project Todo List** ✅